KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

      + filesdir: The absolute path to `meta/lib/oeqa/runtime/files`, which contains helper files for tests meant for copying on the target such as small files written in C for compilation.

-     + target: The target controller object used to deploy and start an image on a particular target (e.g. QemuTarget, SimpleRemote, and SystemdbootTarget).
+     + target: The target controller object used to deploy and start an image on a particular target (例如 QemuTarget, SimpleRemote, and SystemdbootTarget).
 Tests usually use the following:

           + ip: The target's IP address.